PDochev/Data-Structures-and-Algorithms/Linear DS/Doubly Linked List/README.md

 ![Doubly_Linked_List](Doubly_Linked_List_bg.svg)

-Like a singly linked list, a doubly linked list is comprised of a series of nodes.
-Each node contains data and two links (or pointers) to the next and previous nodes in the list.
-The head node is the node at the beginning of the list, and the tail node is the node at the end of the list.
-The head node’s previous pointer is set to null and the tail node’s next pointer is set to null.
+Doubly linked lists are a type of linked list where each node contains references to both the next node and the previous node in the sequence.
+This allows for bidirectional traversal of the list, meaning you can traverse the list in both forward and backward directions.
+The first node in the list is called the head, and the last node is called the tail.
+The head node has a reference to null for the previous node, and the tail node has a reference to null for the next node.

-Think of your daily commute on the subway as a real-world example of a doubly linked list.
-Your home is the head of the list, your place of work is the tail, and every stop in between is another node in the list.
-In the morning when you take the subway to get to work, you are traversing the list from the head to the tail, using the stop’s next pointer.
-While this can also be done using a singly linked list, a doubly linked list will also allow you to traverse back through the list easily, using the stop’s previous pointer.
-You will take the exact same route to get home, just in reverse.
+Think of a doubly linked list as a subway system where each station has a connection to the next station and the previous station.
+This allows you to travel in both directions along the subway line.
+In a doubly linked list, each node is like a station, and the connections between the stations allow you to move forward and backward through the list.
+Your home station is the head of the list, and the end of the line is the tail.
+You can travel in either direction along the subway line, just like you can traverse a doubly linked list in either direction.

 ## Common Operations